thealscott/sassquatch/README.md

 I will write more on the structure and thinking behind the actual framework, as well as some additional usage documentation in the near future, but for now I have outline some top level information and guidelines below.

 ### Breakpoints
-Because of SASS's limitiations regarding extending classes across media blocks, in order to have one common source for extensible classes it is neccessary to have each media query as a separate compiled file.
+Because of SASS's limitations regarding extending classes across media blocks, in order to have one common source for extensible classes it is neccessary to have each media query as a separate compiled file.
 Each breakpoint generates a separate SASS file that will compile to separate CSS files.
 These should all be included in your HTML.

-*NOTE: I would rather be able to compile everything into a single CSS file, but at present some quirks of SASS seem to preclude that possibilty so long as you want to make use of extensible classes declared outside the media block.
-I had originally hoped to avoid this by redeclaring those placeholders within each media block by calling the mixin again within the block, but SASS seems to ignore these redeclarations when you try and compile everything together, and so the first declaration still triggers the extend error on compile*
+*NOTE: I would rather be able to compile everything into a single CSS file, but at present some quirks of SASS seem to preclude the possibility so long as you want to make use of extensible classes declared outside the media block.
+I had originally hoped to avoid this by redeclaring those placeholders within each media block by calling the mixin again within the block, but SASS seems to ignore these declarations when you try and compile everything together, and so the first declaration still triggers the extend error on compile*

 ### Modules
-Modules are where modular stylesets can be kept.
+Modules are where modular style sets can be kept.
 These are styles that will be reused across the design, things like buttons, typography rules and so forth.
 Ideally you define placeholder classes here, that can be "instantiated" by extending them in your main/page styles, attached to semantic classes.

 ### Pages
 Page/pagetype specific markup hooks and styling should happen here.
 This requires the use of page type hooks (I suggest on the body element) in order to "namespace" your styles for a specific page or type of page.
 I find this approach useful, even if you are working on a very uniform page design, but obviously it is most useful when designs vary between pages.